ragyang/stockstash/README.md

 # stockstash
-> A stock portfolio web application built with Flask.

 > https://stockstash-prod.herokuapp.com/

 stockstash is a Flask application designed for the individual investor; the application gives users the ability to create a customizable stock portfolio and watchlist, empowering them with the information they need to achieve their financial goals.